Q2. What's Your Problem? Organize

 The Person/People: | Feels: | Because: |

-Ralph (high school person) | uncomfortable, sore/stiff muscles | has to sit in uncomfortable chairs, sits for a long time during the school day |
+Ralph (a high school student) | uncomfortable, sore/stiff muscles | has to sit in uncomfortable chairs, and sits for a long time during the school day |

-Ralph (high school person) | cluttered, disorganize | `no spot to put his large backpack and things |
+Ralph (a high school student) | cluttered, disorganized | no spot to put his large backpack and things |

-In your team's Design Thinking Workbook you will be expected to fill in a table like this as you use the empathize mode for your problem.
+In your team's Design Thinking Workbook, you will be expected to fill in a table like this as you use the empathize mode for your problem.

 Competencies & Standards